onedata/onedata-documentation/doc/administering_onedata/file_popularity.md

 ## Concept

-The file-popularity mechanism enables tracking usage-statistics for files in the selected space.
-It allows to list files' IDs, sorted by increasing order of the [`popularity`](#the-popularity-function) function, so that the least popular files are at the beginning of the list.
+The file-popularity mechanism enables tracking of usage-statistics for files in the selected space.
+It allows to list files' IDs sorted by increasing order of the [`popularity`](#the-popularity-function) function, so that the least popular files are at the beginning of the list.

->**NOTE:** Usage statistics can be collected only for local support of the space.
+>**NOTE:** Usage statistics can be collected only for local storage supporting the space.
-> It is impossible to obtain file-popularity statistics for the remote provider.
+> It is impossible to obtain file-popularity statistics for a remote provider.

-The mechanism for given space can be enabled in the Onepanel, in the spaces configuration tab.
+The mechanism for given space can be enabled in Oneprovider's Onepanel, in the space configuration tab.
 ![](../img/admin/op_panel_file_popularity.png)